Less Is More¶

 The accomplished Master will help the seeker to focus on his goal and the devotee to give up attachment to everything.
 It is important to see the teachings of the Prophets and Spiritual Masters in their full context.
-Ibn al-‘Arabi writes about the virtues of generosity, asceticism, night vigils but equally emphasizes the importance of giving up identification and the image of being generous.
+Ibn al-‘Arabi writes about the virtues of generosity and asceticism, but equally emphasizes the importance of giving up identification and the image of being generous.
 Role-playing, irrespective of how good the role may be, is a spiritual hindrance.

 One other important advice to sincere seekers is not to dwell deeply on descriptions of the path to enlightenment in old Sufi literature, early on along their spiritual journey.
 Once you have a better understanding of these maps of reality you can learn the various aspects of your experiences.
 Sufi treaties can be helpful in confirming to you that others have traversed the same terrain and a few describe well the new state of awakening.
 Embrace the path with trust until you experience intimate interaction with Reality.
 The mind registers whether something is familiar or not.
 When you are in a new land you must personally imbibe all its atmosphere and energy, otherwise you may be regurgitating someone else’s views or feelings.
 No two people are the same as humans.
 Everyone is the same in spirit.